 So, the Vita has launched today and some of our writers and readers are playing with theirs as I type.
 While I do not own one myself I have observed the biggest part of the Vita that may play into its future growth: The Twitter app.

 The PS2, a lot of gamers would agree, had the best library of any console yet.
 It was just gigantic, and it had so many gems, and so many games that dared to take chances and do new things.
-Whenever you ask someone what their favorite PS2 game is (assuming they’re a gamer), they may take a while to think about it, but they always have an opinion.
-And yet pretty much no one ever comes up with the same answer as me.
+Whenever you ask someone what their favorite PS2 game is (assuming they’re a gamer), they may… Continue reading Retrospective: Gatohando

 Today Steam released “Steam Mobile”, an app for iOS and Android devices.
 It’s currently a closed beta, with invites slowly rolling out across the Steam user base.
 Lucky for you guys I got in so I can give you a glimpse of what’s in store.

 Over the last few years, we’ve seen a great resurgence of indie development.
 Harking back to the era of the ZX Spectrum and Commodore 64, games with no more than a single developer have been making it big on every platform imaginable.
-In this article we take a look over the history of indie development and cast our eyes towards the future.
+In this article we take a look over the history of indie development… Continue reading Back to Basic: The Indie Surge

 2011 was a great year for games, I’m sure you’ll all agree.
 Many of them had outstanding soundtracks to boot, so a few of us here at Press X or Die decided to highlight some of the aural pleasures on which our ears have been gorging.
 So listen up.